All Episodes

 Forget about all of these issues they're going after Trump on.

-I think if the American people really believe strongly that the evidence is strong enough to suggest at the end of the day that he was involved in in what is nothing short of an influence pedaling potential bribery allegation and money laundering allegation, uh, let me tell you, it's it's gonna change the entire dynamic of the 2024 presidential race, in my view.
+I think if the American people really believe strongly that the evidence is strong enough to suggest at the end of the day that he was involved in what is nothing short of an influence peddling potential bribery allegation and money laundering allegation, let me tell you, it's going to change the entire dynamic of the 2024 presidential race, in my view.

 Do you agree or disagree?

-If anything, though he's no longer president, the United States Supreme Court could should be hearing these cases because he was the chief executive officer of the whole country, and therefore the United States Supreme Court, the other executive uh the uh judicial branch of the government should be the one hearing these cases and not these um uh these local courts that have agendas.
+And therefore, the United States Supreme Court, the other executive, the judicial branch of the government should be the one hearing these cases and not these local courts that have agendas.

 They will only take it if they're forced to take it and they don't want to take it.